fkorsa/PracticalGuideToSoftwareDevelopment/README.md

 * Programmer: someone who programs a computer.
 * Software developer: someone who creates software.

 Of course, these definitions are extremely simplistic.
-But they do convey my point:
-* You can be a computer scientist without being a software developer nor a programmer.
-* You can be a programmer without being a software developer.
-* You can NOT be a software developer without also being a programmer; and
-* In some areas of software development, you cannot be a good software developer without also being a computer scientist.
+But they are here to introduce my point: when most people graduate from engineering school, they are programmers and computer scientists.
+They usually are not software developers yet.
+In order to develop software professionally, additional skills are required.

 The purpose of this book is to help you become a professional software developer, when your skills belong mainly to the programming and computer science fields.

-&ast; Note: You don't need a computer to *write* algorithms.
-An algorithm is merely a sequence of steps; a recipe of sorts.

 # Disclaimer
 * This book is full of opinions.
 You may disagree with them; keep in mind that I am merely sharing them with you, I am in no way forcing you to think the same way as I do.